matkoch/resharper-testlinker/README.md

 ## Test Execution

 - Tests can be executed from their linked production code.
-This feature integrates with all test execution modes like *run*, *debug*, *profile*, and *cover* and their respective shortcuts
+This feature automatically integrates with the shortcuts for executing unit tests in *run*, *debug*, *profile*, and *cover* mode.

 ## Roadmap